johnpeterman72/CursorRIPER.sigma/README.md

 ### Optional: Enable MCP Services

-See [Quick Start Guide](./docs/quickstart.md) for enabling GitHub, Web Search, Browser Automation, and Docker integrations.
+See the [Quick Start Guide](./docs/quickstart.md) for instructions on enabling GitHub, Web Search, Browser Automation, and Docker integrations.

 ### Optional: Enable BMAD Enterprise

-See [BMAD Integration Guide](./docs/bmad_integration_guide.md) for adopting enterprise features like roles, PRDs, and quality gates.
+See the [BMAD Integration Guide](./docs/bmad_integration_guide.md) for adopting enterprise features, such as roles, PRDs, and quality gates.

 ### Usage